Officials perplexed as 11 seals found dead on Saco beaches

 Saco Parks and Recreation Department Director Ryan Sommer told the newspaper that 10 of the animals were pups while one was an adult.
 Most of them — eight — were found at Kinney Shores, while the other three were discovered at Bayview Beach, he said.

-A volunteer from the rescue group Marine Mammals of Maine inspected the seals, he said, but that it was unlikely they would be able to determine a cause of death and none of the bodies was saved for testing.
+A volunteer from the rescue group Marine Mammals of Maine inspected the seals, Sommer said, but he added that it was unlikely they would be able to determine a cause of death and none of the bodies were saved for testing.
 Saco public works crews disposed of the seals, Sommer told the Journal Tribune.

 The seals were washed ashore along with heavy amounts of seaweed, Sommer said, and as there was no storm offshore, town officials are unsure what caused the numerous seal deaths or heavy seaweed.